jellebecude/getting-started-scan/README.md

 - **Note:** This documentation continues with Docker Desktop on Windows, while WSL2 will be utilized to run bash commands.
 The experience on MacOS and Linux should be close because of this.

 ## 1.2.
-Visual Studio Code
+GitLab & Visual Studio Code

-VS Code is our IDE of choice.
+The Joint Cyber Range utilizes the GitLab free tier for its code archive and CI pipeline.
+Whereas, VS Code is our IDE of choice.
 It is open source and offers a big catalogue of extensions.
 Git source control is natively integrated, for you to manage version control straight from within the IDE.
 Download and install it for [your system](https://code.visualstudio.com/download).
+Next you need to setup access to the code repository in GitLab.

+### 1.2.1.
+Gitlab code repository access
+You need a personal access token, to authenticate with the code repository using the HTTPS clone mechanism.
+For the personal access token, in case of GitLab, go to your account and click **Edit Profile**, then go to **Access Tokens**.
+Here you can type in your token name, an optional expiration date and select scopes.
+The scopes that need to be selected are **read_repository** and **write_repository**, if these are selected click **Create personal access token**.
+Save your new access token now, because you won't be able to access it again.

+### 1.2.2.
+Visual Studio Code setup
 Open a new (empty) VS Code Window and go to the Explorer (Ctrl+Shift+E).
 Click on Clone Respository and enter the repository’s URL: https://gitlab.com/hu-hc/jcr/jcr-getting-started.
+Login in to GitLab by using your personal access token.
+When the files are loaded, respond to the notice in the left corner and open the cloned repository.

 ## 1.3.
 Install and setup Docker Desktop